-The distance between Mokukchung and Kohima is 150 kilometers.
-In Mokukchung there is no Railway Station or Airport, the only option is to travel here on vehicle such as local cab or shared taxi.
-Tourists can take local cab or taxi from Dimapur [237 kilometers] or else Dibrugarh Railway Station.
+The distance between Mokukchung and Kohima is 150 kilometres.
+In Mokukchung there is no Railway Station or Airport, the only option is to travel here by vehicle such as a local cab or shared taxi.
+Tourists can take a local cab or taxi from Dimapur [237 kilometres] or else to Dibrugarh Railway Station.
 Sivasagar in Assam is the nearest major town at a distance of about 145 km (4.5 hours).

 Baptist Mother Church

 Located middle of the village it is a very large church.
 It is also called the Mokukchung church or Mother church.
-The church was opened on 14th august 1938 and initially, it's constructed with thatched roofs and bamboo, the church started its journey with just 5 people.
+The church was opened on 14th august 1938 and initially, it was constructed with thatched roofs and bamboo, the church started its journey with just 5 people.
 The church is famous as well as an attractive tourist attraction.
-Tourists can also experience the refreshingly cool weather of outside, the holiness of the church.
+Tourists can also experience the refreshingly cool weather outside, and the holiness of the church.

-Village of Mokukchung, Nagaland is famous for Moatsu Festival.
-Its also mostly known for tribal festivals and personify the beauty of nature.
+The village of Mokukchung, Nagaland is famous for Moatsu Festival.
+Its also mostly known for tribal festivals and for personifying the beauty of nature.
 Longzung mopu, Teyong mopu, Impang mopu, and Imlang Mopu are the four parts of the village.

 The clean and quiet historic village is surrounded by Rhododendrons and offers a panoramic view of Naga hills.
-You can observe the Naga Ao people in their natural surrounding here.
-Its located 1846 meters above sea level and is at distance of about 17 / 18 kilometre from Mokukchung village.
+You can observe the Naga Ao people in their natural surroundings here.
+Its located 1846 meters above sea level and is at a distance of about 17 / 18 kilometres from Mokukchung village.
 Handicraft and handloom products are found in the village.

-One of the most popular attraction of the Mokukchung district's is these caves.
-Its takes a couple of hours to reach here from Mokukchung town.
+One of the most popular attractions of the Mokukchung district is these caves.
+It takes a couple of hours to reach here from Mokukchung town.
 Tourists can explore the caves with the help of a local guide.
 The cave is situated in Langpangkong hills and between Dikhu and Tzula Rivers.

 Mokukchung village is the home of the Ao people.
-The village preserves the Ao culture, old customs, and tradition.
+The village preserves the Ao culture, old customs, and traditions.
 Most of the tribal people have now converted to Christianity.
 Ao tribe's main occupation is horticulture and agriculture.
-Jhum cultivation is widely practiced by the tribals here.
+Jhum cultivation is widely practised by the tribals here.